AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ## 4.4 Disabling The Default Customized Boxing ## {#alib_boxing_fundamentals_disable}

-In the previous two sections, a fourth group of aggregated types was named with character types Note, that the non-bijective boxing of character types was not shown in the tutorial.
+In the previous two sections, a fourth group of aggregated types was named with character types.
+Note, that the non-bijective boxing of character types was not shown in the tutorial.
 Destination type \alib{characters;wchar} is defined with dependency module \alib_characters, which sorts a little of the "mess" a C++ programmer faces when dealing with characters.